Create and edit topics in your Power Virtual Agents bot

 Add a condition Branch your conversation based on a condition.

-Set a variable value Set a value for a new or existing variable.
+Variable management Set a value or parse a new or existing variable.

 Topic management Redirect, transfer, or end the topic or conversation.

-Call an action Call a Power Automate flow.
+Call an action Call a flow like Power Automate or Excel Online.

-Screenshot of node types to insert after a Trigger Phrases node.
+Screenshot of node types to insert after a Trigger node.

 Add a question node

-The Question node allows you to prompt a user for information and store their response in a variable for use later on in the conversation.
+The Question node can prompt a user for information and store their response in a variable for use later in the conversation.

 The node allows you to choose the type of information to collect, such as a multiple-choice answer, a prebuilt entity, or a custom entity.
 Question behavior properties allow you to control the behavior of the node, such as what to do when the user enters an invalid response.